2301 Plastic Surgery: Michael A. Bogdan, MD, FACS

 Breast lift operations require re-arrangement of the breast tissue itself and could potentially spread cancer if it is encountered during the operation.
 For this reason, our surgeons recommend a screening mammogram within the last year for all women over 40 or over 30 if there is a strong family history.

-Q: How soon will I be able to drive after surgery?
+How soon will I be able to drive after surgery?

 Most patients need prescription pain medicine for 3 to 7 days after surgery.
 While you are taking these medications, you are impaired and should not be driving.
 Take the medications while you need them, and once you have stopped using them for 24 hours, you should be OK to drive.

-Q: Will the scars be visible?
+Will the scars be visible?

 Yes.
 Anywhere you place an incision, there will be a permanent scar.
 No one can guarantee that you will have a perfect scar, but there are things you can do to achieve the best scar possible.
-Please visit our Scar Care page for more info.
+Please visit our scar care page for more info.

 Your Next Step